grafana/agent/docs/sources/flow/tasks/migrate/from-operator.md

 - _`<LOKI_URL>`_: The endpoint of your Loki instance.

 The logging subsystem is very powerful and has many options for processing logs.
-For further details, see the [component documentation][].
+For further details, see the [component documentation](ref:component-documentation).

 ## Integrations

 The `Integration` CRD isn't supported with {{< param "PRODUCT_NAME" >}}.
-However, all static mode integrations have an equivalent component in the [`prometheus.exporter`][] namespace.
+However, all static mode integrations have an equivalent component in the [`prometheus.exporter`](ref:prometheus.exporter) namespace.
 The [reference documentation][component documentation] should help convert those integrations to their {{< param "PRODUCT_NAME" >}} equivalent.

 [default values]: https://github.com/grafana/agent/blob/main/operations/helm/charts/grafana-agent/values.yaml

-{{% docs/reference %}}
-[clustering]: "/docs/agent/ -> /docs/agent/<AGENT_VERSION>/flow/concepts/clustering"
-[clustering]: "/docs/grafana-cloud/ -> /docs/grafana-cloud/send-data/agent/flow/concepts/clustering"
-[deployment guide]: "/docs/agent/ -> /docs/agent/<AGENT_VERSION>/flow/setup/deploy-agent"
-[deployment guide]: "/docs/grafana-cloud/ -> /docs/grafana-cloud/send-data/flow/setup/deploy-agent"
-[operator guide]: "/docs/agent/ -> /docs/agent/<AGENT_VERSION>/operator/deploy-agent-operator-resources.md#deploy-a-metricsinstance-resource"
-[operator guide]: "/docs/grafana-cloud/ -> /docs/grafana-cloud/send-data/operator/deploy-agent-operator-resources.md#deploy-a-metricsinstance-resource"
-[Helm chart]: "/docs/agent/ -> /docs/agent/<AGENT_VERSION>/flow/setup/install/kubernetes"
-[Helm chart]: "/docs/grafana-cloud/ -> /docs/grafana-cloud/send-data/flow/setup/install/kubernetes"
-[remote.kubernetes.secret]: "/docs/agent/ -> /docs/agent/<AGENT_VERSION>/flow/reference/components/remote.kubernetes.secret.md"
-[remote.kubernetes.secret]: "/docs/grafana-cloud/ -> /docs/grafana-cloud/send-data/flow/reference/components/remote.kubernetes.secret.md"
-[prometheus.remote_write]: "/docs/agent/ -> /docs/agent/<AGENT_VERSION>/flow/reference/components/prometheus.remote_write.md"
-[prometheus.remote_write]: "/docs/grafana-cloud/ -> /docs/grafana-cloud/send-data/flow/reference/components/prometheus.remote_write.md"
-[prometheus.operator.podmonitors]: "/docs/agent/ -> /docs/agent/<AGENT_VERSION>/flow/reference/components/prometheus.operator.podmonitors.md"
-[prometheus.operator.podmonitors]: "/docs/grafana-cloud/ -> /docs/grafana-cloud/send-data/flow/reference/components/prometheus.operator.podmonitors.md"
-[prometheus.operator.servicemonitors]: "/docs/agent/ -> /docs/agent/<AGENT_VERSION>/flow/reference/components/prometheus.operator.servicemonitors.md"
-[prometheus.operator.servicemonitors]: "/docs/grafana-cloud/ -> /docs/grafana-cloud/send-data/flow/reference/components/prometheus.operator.servicemonitors.md"
-[prometheus.operator.probes]: "/docs/agent/ -> /docs/agent/<AGENT_VERSION>/flow/reference/components/prometheus.operator.probes.md"
-[prometheus.operator.probes]: "/docs/grafana-cloud/ -> /docs/grafana-cloud/send-data/flow/reference/components/prometheus.operator.probes.md"
-[prometheus.scrape]: "/docs/agent/ -> /docs/agent/<AGENT_VERSION>/flow/reference/components/prometheus.scrape.md"
-[prometheus.scrape]: "/docs/grafana-cloud/ -> /docs/grafana-cloud/send-data/flow/reference/components/prometheus.scrape"
-[loki.source.kubernetes]: "/docs/agent/ -> /docs/agent/<AGENT_VERSION>/flow/reference/components/loki.source.kubernetes.md"
-[loki.source.kubernetes]: "/docs/grafana-cloud/ -> /docs/grafana-cloud/send-data/flow/reference/components/loki.source.kubernetes.md"
-[loki.source.podlogs]: "/docs/agent/ -> /docs/agent/<AGENT_VERSION>/flow/reference/components/loki.source.podlogs.md"
-[loki.source.podlogs]: "/docs/grafana-cloud/ -> /docs/grafana-cloud/send-data/flow/reference/components/loki.source.podlogs.md"
-[component documentation]: "/docs/agent/ -> /docs/agent/<AGENT_VERSION>/flow/reference/components"
-[component documentation]: "/docs/grafana-cloud/ -> /docs/grafana-cloud/send-data/flow/reference/components"
-[`prometheus.exporter`]: "/docs/agent/ -> /docs/agent/<AGENT_VERSION>/flow/reference/components"
-[`prometheus.exporter`]: "/docs/grafana-cloud/ -> /docs/grafana-cloud/send-data/flow/reference/components"
-{{% /docs/reference %}}